fontanf/generalizedassignmentsolver/README.md

-WORK IN PROGRESS

-# Generalized Assignment Problem
+# GeneralizedAssignmentSolver

-Algorithm implementations for the Generalized Assignment Problem.
+A solver for the Generalized Assignment Problem.

-## Description

-The Generalized Assignment Problem (GAP) is the problem of assigning n jobs to m agent at minimum cost:
-- for each agent i, each job j has associated cost cij and weight wij
-- each agent i has a capacity ti
-- each job must be assigned to exactly one agent
-- the sum of the weights of jobs assigned to an agent must not overcome its capacity
-- the total cost of the assignment must be minimized

-GAP is interesting for several reasons:
-- it is simple (to state, to understand...)
-- it is difficult to solve, i.e. it is NP-complete, and there are several instances of reasonable size that are not solved exactly (unlike for example the Knapsack Problem, which is also NP-complete, but all instances of the literature are solved exactly by state-of-the-art algorithms)
-- the size of input data is not very large: O(nm) (unlike for example TSP, which input size is O(n^2))
-- it appears as subproblem of many practical applications
-- it is structured for simple local search algorithms, i.e. the basic shift-swap neighbourhood makes it possible to implement simulated annealing, tabu search or other classical meta-heuristics (unlike for example the roadef2018 problem, which has no simple neighbourhoods)
-- it is also structured for decomposition techniques (Lagrangian relaxations, Column generation...)
-- it is well-studied, i.e. researchers have proposed many and various algorithms to solve it (branch-and-bound, cutting plane, large neighbourhood search, path relinking...)

-The first goal of this repository is for me to have reference implementations for classical algorithms and solvers.
-I'll also try to implement state of the art algorithms and provide free implementations.
+This problem is interesting because many different optimization technics can and have been applied to solve it (Branch-and-cut, Branch-and-price, Branch-and-relax, Local search, Constraint programming, Column generation heuristics...).
+Thus, the main goal of this repository is for me to have reference implementations for classical algorithms and optimization solvers.

 ## Implemented algorithms